 There are a few reasons why an ad impression in DoubleClick for Publishers may not equal a pageview in Google Analytics:

-For example, because Analytics recommends placing the tracking code at the bottom of your HTML, in very rare cases a user enters and then exits a page before the page completely loads and before the tracking code is executed.
+If you've placed your Analytics code towards the end of your page, in very rare cases, a user enters and then exits a page before the page completely loads and before the tracking code is executed.
 In this case, DoubleClick for Publishers might count an ad impression, but Analytics doesn't count the pageview.
 This would result in a higher impression count in DoubleClick for Publishers than pageview count in Analytics.

 For browsers that do support iframe tags, putting the DoubleClick for Publishers tags within an iframe can result in an extra round trip between the browser and server.
 This additional latency can cause some users to leave the page before the browser has enough time to make the calls to both Analytics and DoubleClick for Publishers.